PhantomChain/docs/docs/core/database.md

 ## Introduction

-In order to operate a node in any ARK network you need some way of storing the blocks, transactions and wallets in a database on your server.
+In order to operate a node in any PHANTOM network you need some way of storing the blocks, transactions and wallets in a database on your server.

 The default driver for database communication we provide is [Sequelize](https://github.com/sequelize/sequelize) which supports SQLite, PostgreSQL and MySQL.